 This often comes into play only if you default on the mortgage.

 Generally, a deed of trust has a much quicker foreclosure process because it’s a nonjudicial foreclosure.

 This means that there’s no need for courts to get involved, and this speeds up the process.

-That said, you’ll want to make sure you know what your rights and responsibilities are under the power of sale section because there aren’t the typical safeguards in place when you have a deed of trust.
+That said, you’ll want to make sure you know what your rights and responsibilities are under the power of sale section.

 Acceleration and alienation clauses